sadiqsaidu/vest/docs/umbra-notes.md

 # Umbra SDK — Implementation Notes for Vest

 > **Source of truth:** Compiled directly from sdk.umbraprivacy.com on 2026-05-07.
-> The initial scaffold (prompt 1) generated a notes file from package metadata only
-> — the docs site was blocked in the sandbox.
-That file had wrong indexer URLs and
-> several open questions that are now resolved. **This file supersedes it entirely.**
+> Covers all pages needed for prompts 1–4.
+Each section references which
-> Do not merge with the old version.
+> pages were fetched.
+Do not merge with any earlier version of this file.

 ---